Home » Blog » Asia » Indonesia Travel Guide » How Many Days in Bali: How to Plan Your 1-2 Week Bali Itinerary

 How many places to visit in Bali in 10 to 14 days

 Now, if you have two weeks to visit Bali, you can see 4 to 8 places easily.
-You could even take a trip out to the Nusa Islands or the neighboring island Lombok and the Gili Islands.
+You could even take a trip to the Nusa Islands or the neighboring island Lombok and the Gili Islands.
+If you're deciding between staying in Bali or Lombok, also read my guide here.

 Below, I have prepared a 2-week Bali itinerary to help you plan your trip more easily.